-Net cash provided by operations of \$5.2 billion and comparable funds generated from operations of \$5.6 billion were three per cent and nine per cent higher, respectively, in 2017 compared to 2016, primarily due to higher comparable earnings, as described above.
-In addition, net cash provided by operations was affected by the amount and timing of working capital changes.
+Net cash provided by operations of \$5.2 billion in 2017 remained consistent with 2016.
+Comparable funds generated from operations of \$5.6 billion in 2017 were eight per cent higher compared to 2016 primarily due to higher comparable earnings, as described above.

-Comparable distributable cash flow, reflecting the impact of all maintenance capital expenditures, was \$3.6 billion in 2017 compared to \$3.5 billion in 2016, primarily due to higher comparable funds generated from operations partially offset by higher maintenance capital.
-Comparable distributable cash flow, reflecting only non-recoverable maintenance capital, was \$5.0 billion in 2017 compared to \$4.5 billion in 2016 due primarily to higher comparable funds generated from operations.
-Comparable distributable cash flow per common share was also impacted by common share issuances in 2016 and 2017.
+Comparable distributable cash flow, reflecting the impact of all maintenance capital expenditures, was \$3.7 billion in 2017 compared to \$3.6 billion in 2016, primarily due to higher comparable funds generated from operations partially offset by higher maintenance capital.
+Comparable distributable cash flow, reflecting only non-recoverable maintenance capital, was \$5.0 billion in 2017 compared to \$4.6 billion in 2016 due primarily to higher comparable funds generated from operations.
 See the Financial condition section for more information on the calculation of comparable distributable cash flow.

-Funds used in investing activities Capital spending1
+Funds used in investing activities Capital spending